We protect your data with enterprise-grade security

 Advarra Corporate Security and Privacy: Policies and Procedures

 We have comprehensive information security policies and procedures in place.

 Employee Background Checks, Training, and Authorization

 Every Advarra employee is subjected to a background check prior to hire.
-Upon hire each employee is required to sign the employee handbook which outlines Advarra ethics expectations and an acknowledgement of sanctions applied for the failure to comply with privacy policies and procedures.
+Upon hire, each employee is required to sign the employee handbook which outlines Advarra ethical expectations and an acknowledgment of sanctions applied for the failure to comply with privacy policies and procedures.
 When hired and on an annual basis, each employee is required to complete company information security program and customer data handling process training.

 Workstation and Laptop Security